Semantic search for 100M+ galaxy images using AI-generated captions: Methodology

 We evaluate the capacity of Vision-Language Models to generate scientifically accurate descriptions of galaxy images using the Galaxy Zoo-DECaLS catalog~\citep{2022walmsley}, which provides crowd-sourced annotations for Legacy Survey images, where human volunteers answer a series of hierarchical questions about each galaxy's visual properties.
 We use this dataset as a testbed to evaluate relative performance across models in capturing key features of galaxies, rather than as a comprehensive benchmark.
 For cost-effective evaluation, we curate a test set of 64 images meeting the criteria: (i) each question having strong consensus ($>$70\% agreement) among sufficient annotators ($>$10), and (ii) diversity, enforced by limiting any identical classification to at most five examples.
-This size enables multiple evaluation runs across 13 different VLMs while keeping API costs manageable (with GPT-4.5, the most expensive model, costing \$9 per evaluation) and provides sufficient statistical power to identify performance tiers.
+This size enables multiple evaluation runs across 14 different VLMs while keeping API costs manageable (with the most expensive model, GPT-4.5, costing \$9 per evaluation when this evaluation was run) and provides sufficient statistical power to distinguish broad performance tiers and identify cost-effective models, though fine-grained differences between adjacent models may not be significant.

 We conduct two forms of evaluation.
 First, we directly prompt VLMs to answer the same questions that human annotators answered.
-Second, we prompt VLMs to generate free-form image descriptions, since these descriptions will serve as training data for our contrastive model, which we subsequently evaluate using an LLM-judge to extract answers to the annotation questions from these descriptions.
-Specifically, we use Gemini-2.5-Flash [\texttt{gemini-2.5-flash-preview-05-20}]~\citep{comanici2025gemini25pushingfrontier} to extract decision tree answers from the generated descriptions, allowing responses of ``not stated'' when information is absent which is scored as incorrect.
-As seen in Figure~\ref{fig:vlm_description_bench}, accuracy generally trades off with cost, forming a Pareto frontier.
-We choose GPT-4.1-mini for mass captioning since it offers the strongest per-question accuracy ($50.1\pm3.3$\%) within our budget.
+Second, we prompt VLMs to generate free-form image descriptions, since the same prompt will generate training data for our contrastive model, which we subsequently evaluate using an LLM-judge to extract answers to the annotation questions.
+Specifically, we use Gemini-2.5-Flash~\citep{comanici2025gemini25pushingfrontier} to extract decision tree answers from the generated descriptions, allowing responses of ``not stated'' when information is absent, which are scored as incorrect.
+Figure~\ref{fig:vlm_description_bench} shows the results of this evaluation using the prompt in Figure~\ref{fig:prompt}, demonstrating that accuracy generally trades off with cost.
+We use this evaluation to select our captioning model, GPT-4.1-mini, which offers the strongest Galaxy Zoo answer match rate ($50.1\pm3.3$\%) within our cost budget.
+Figure~\ref{fig:example_galaxies} shows example images and their generated descriptions.
+VLM description accuracy results are discussed further in \S\ref{sec:gz_results}.